learithe/epifish/README.md

 colour_df <- read.csv("epifish/inst/extdata/colours.csv", stringsAsFactors=FALSE)
 ```

-Use epifish to convert this into a fishplot-ready relative count matrix,
+Use epifish to convert this into a fishplot object, with extra assorted
-fishplot object, and assorted summary
+summary
 information:

 ``` r